bangjs/todomvc/readme.md

 * **Keeps your code maintainable and scalable due to inherent composability**

   Notice how most of the implementation is basically a collection of observables, composed using FRP principles.
-Because every observable defines its own behavior and its own behavior only, we insulate ourselves from spaghetti smell.
+Because every observable defines its own behavior and its own behavior only, we insulate ourselves from spaghetti creep.

 ## Credit